PavithraVijaykumaar/Flight-Data-Analysis-ML/README.md

 ### Model Classification and Fitting

-For building a ML model for prediction of the emotion, certain libraries are imported and used for training the existing dataset and build a model predicting the emotion displayed by the text messages.
-Various Machine Learning algorithms are used to train a model to give a prediction based on the available datas.
-Many functions and libraries are used for precise prediction of data.
-Various algorithms are used for predicting the desired parameters.
-One such method used in this system is the Naive Bayes Probabilty theorem for predicting values
+For creating an ML model to predict emotions, several libraries are imported and utilized to train the existing dataset.
+Various Machine Learning algorithms are employed to build a model that can provide predictions based on the available data.
+The system incorporates multiple functions and libraries to ensure accurate and precise predictions.
+Among the algorithms used for predicting the desired parameters, one notable method is the Naive Bayes Probability theorem.

 Naive bayes can be classified into three types namely